COVID-19: Please check retailer websites for opening hours and restrictions.

 Dolby Atmos is a surround sound technology that expands upon traditional 5.1 or 7.1 surround sound set ups developed by Dolby Laboratories for use in cinemas and the home.
-It uses additional speakers placed in-ceilings of a home cinema creating a wholly immersive surround sound experience.
+It uses additional speakers of a home cinema creating a wholly immersive surround sound experience.

 Any of our Custom Install In-Ceiling speakers (except the T2 and FX models) can be used for Atmos, the better options being those with the IDC module in them.
 In the vast majority situations the best speaker we would recommend is the C265-IDC.
 The reason being is that it provides a wide dispersion characteristic (as recommended by Dolby) from its use of an inverted mid-range and isn’t too big or imposing.